PC and Laptop Hard Disk Drives!

 Did you know that multinational Hard Disk Drive producers Seagate and Western Digital share over 85% of the market?
 Correspondingly, the growth or decline in hard drive shipments for desktops and laptops by both Seagate and Western Digital are closely related to global desktop and laptop sales.

-Today data can be stored on computers, external hard drives, mobile phones, tablets, memory cards, memory keys or many other storage devices.
-Both business and personal data is stored and can be valuable to others.
-Information like credit card information, photos or customer contact details, medical history and much more.
+Today data can be stored on computers, games consoles, external hard drives, mobile phones, tablets, memory cards, memory keys or many other storage devices.
+Both business and personal data are stored and can be valuable to others.
+Information like credit card information, photos, email addresses, passwords, or address details, medical history and much more.

 So if you are upgrading to a new computer device (desktop computer, phone, laptop, tablet, etc.) please arrange for the removal of the hard drive at the same time as recycling the computer!